 Mondays from 6:00 - 9:00pm

-Designed from actors and singers of any experience level, this three-session (all are stand-alone classes, but also build on each other, if take in sequence), workshop-style class with provide students with:
+Designed for actors and singers of any experience level, this three-session (all are stand-alone classes, but also build on each other, if taken in sequence), workshop-style class will provide students with:

 - the fundamentals of healthy vocal technique